sucho-oai/sucho-scijournals.pnu.edu.ua__index.php__msuc__oai/README.md

 With the intent that if a Ukrainian repository is taken offline - it can be rebuild using these source files.

+Repository servers from the various Ukrainian organisation contain a huge collection of the knowledge, history and digital artifacts of Ukraines cultural heritage.

+Should anything happen to the physical entity - such as a library or gallery being destroyed, digital copies of their content is avialable in their document repositories.
+Should these digital copies become inaccessible (either servers physically destroyed or offline) this project (as well as [SUCHO.org](https://sucho.org) and the [Internet Archive](https://archive.org)) aim to have copies of the source OAI data and files.

+## SUCHO

 This project and repositories align with the [SUCHO.org](https://sucho.org) Saving Ukrainian Cultural Heritage Online project.
 SUCHO is doing an AMAZING job archiving to the [Internet Archive](https://archive.org) Ukraines curltural hertiage (libraries, galleries, musuems etc..) web site as possible as quickly as possible.
 It's focus is to crawl and archive Ukraines web pages in WACZ format - so they will be availble in perpetuity.
 If you are a cultural heritage profesional please consider volunteering.

+## Where are we at?

 This project has 4 parts: